chdhatri/CarND-PID-Control-Project-T2/README.md

 ---
 ## Introduction
-The purpose of this project was to drive the car arouund the track in the simulator by building a PID controller and tune the "P(propotional)", "I(Integral)" and "D(differential)" parameters by applying the general processing flow as described in the lessons.
+The purpose of this project was to drive the car arouund the track in the simulator, by building a PID controller and tune the "P(propotional)", "I(Integral)" and "D(differential)" parameters by applying the general processing flow as described in the lessons.
 The simulator provides cross track error (CTE) and the velocity (mph) in order to compute the appropriate steering angle.

 ---